 Finally, there is a theatre showing old news footage of Al Mahatta which gives you great idea of how life was in those days.
 It’s a stark contrast with life in Sharjah today but so interesting to see.
 The documentary Air Outpost was shot in 1936.

-Sharjah Airport Museum is well worth a visit and will give you an insight into the historical development of Sharjah as well as giving fascinating information about the science of flight.
+Sharjah Airport Museum is well worth a visit.
+It will give you an insight into the historical development of Sharjah and fascinating information about the science of flight.

 Buy Exploring the Emirate of Sharjah – Walking and cycling tours and itineraries in the city and Central and Eastern Regions – buy now